TerrenceMiao/blog/source/_posts/Why-functional-programming.md

 Why is functional programming a big deal?

+* Clarity

-* Clarity: Programming without side effects creates code that is easier to follow - a function is completely described by what goes in and what comes out.
+Programming without side effects creates code that is easier to follow - a function is completely described by what goes in and what comes out.
 A function that produces the right answer today will produce the right answer tomorrow.
 This creates code that is easier to debug, easier to test, and easier to re-use.

+* Brevity

-* Brevity: In functional languages, data is implicitly passed from a nested function to its parent function, via a general-purpose collection data type.
+In functional languages, data is implicitly passed from a nested function to its parent function, via a general-purpose collection data type.
 This makes functional programs much more compact than those of other paradigms, which require substantial “housekeeping” code to pass data from one function to the next.

+* Efficiency

-* Efficiency: Because functions do not have side effects, operations can be re-ordered or performed in parallel in order to optimize performance, or can be skipped entirely if their result is not used by any other function.
+Because functions do not have side effects, operations can be re-ordered or performed in parallel in order to optimize performance, or can be skipped entirely if their result is not used by any other function.

 References